Imod7/telegram-bot/README.md

 ### Run script
-1. While in the root directory of this project, run command `python3 main.py` (from the terminal).
+1. While in the root directory of this project, make sure to activate the virtual environment with the command :
+    ```
+    source env-telegram-bot/bin/activate
+    ```
+2. Double check you have the right groups in the `groups.txt` file.
+3. Make sure you do not have any special characters in the `groupMessage.txt` file.
+Check in the `Troubleshooting` section on what to avoid.
+4. Double check you have the API key in the `.env` file.
+5. Run command `python3 main.py` (from the terminal).
-1. Check in the corresponding Telegram chats if the message was posted successfully and with the expected formatting.
+6. Check in the corresponding Telegram chats if the message was posted successfully and with the expected formatting.
-1. When you are finished with the script, you can deactivate the virtual environment with the command :
+7. When you are finished with the script, you can deactivate the virtual environment with the command :
     ```
     deactivate
     ```